-Try to trim the person's nails every week.
-Or check them each week to see if they need to be trimmed.
-It's easiest to trim nails after the person has had a shower or has washed his or her hands.
+Try to trim the person's nails regularly.
+Check them each week to see if they need to be trimmed.
+It's easiest to trim nails after the person has had a shower or has washed their hands.
 It makes the nails softer and easier to trim.

 To trim the nails: